What are Hardware Security Modules (HSMs)?

 HSMs enable organizations to:

 nShield as a Service uses dedicated FIPS 140-2 Level 3 certified nShield HSMs.
-The offering delivers the same features and functionality as on-premise nShield HSMs, combined with the benefits of a cloud service deployment.
-This allows customers to fulfill their cloud first objectives and leave the maintenance of these appliances to the experts at Entrust.
+The offering delivers the same full set of features and functionality as on-premise nShield HSMs, combined with the benefits of a cloud service deployment.
+This allows customers to fulfill either their cloud first objectives or deploy a mix of on-premise and as-a-Service HSMs, with maintenance of the as-a-Service appliances performed by the experts at Entrust.

 Root of Trust (RoT) is a source that can always be trusted within a cryptographic system.
 Because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module.
 A principal example is the hardware security module (HSM) which generates and protects keys and performs cryptographic functions within its secure environment.